English Language Learning in Mee Toh School

 To build a strong foundation in and create rich experiences for English Language learning through student-centric and integrated approaches

 The array of English Language (EL) activities engage students in both the receptive skills of listening, reading and viewing, and productive skills of speaking, writing and viewing.
-The differentiated and fun activities raise the students’ awareness of the importance of using Standard English Language for effective communication with others and interest them in the production of accurate EL in speaking and writing tasks, such as poetry recitation, script writing, comics drawing and drama performance.
+The differentiated and fun activities raise the students’ awareness of the importance of using Standard English Language for effective communication and interest them in the production of accurate EL in speaking and writing tasks, such as poetry recitation, script writing and drama performance.

 READS@MTS aims to build a culture of reading excellence in the school through these reading programmes to promote reading habit among our students.
 Students read regularly, critically and extensively for knowledge and pleasure.